Summer in Battery Park City

-Sex, Liquor and Murder is the title of a special walking tour offered by the South Street Seaport Museum.
+July 28: Sex, Liquor and Murder is the title of a special walking tour offered by the South Street Seaport Museum.
 This evening tour for adults (18 and older) goes through the Fourth Ward, known as 19th century New York's most infamous district of vice and depravity.
 Stories about the Fourth Ward revolve around notorious criminals and infamous houses of ill repute.
-Fridays, May 26, June 30 and July 28.
 Meet at 12 Fulton St. Time: 6:30 p.m.
+Tickets: $25; $20 (museum members).
 For more information and tickets, click here.

 Tour the Battery on Thursdays: Take an official tour of the Battery with a guide from the Battery Conservancy.
 Learn about the park's history, its many important landmarks and monuments, the Seaglass Carousel, the 134,000 square feet of beautiful perennial gardens designed by renowned Dutch garden designer Piet Oudolf and much more!

 When: Every Thursday.
 Time: 1 p.m. to 2 p.m.
 Arrive 10 minutes early (tours will begin promptly).
 Where: Meet at 12:50 p.m. at the Netherland Memorial Flagpole located at the entrance to the park near the intersection of Broadway, Battery Place, and State street.
 It is across State Street from Bowling Green.
 To register, click here.